ArctosDB/documentation-wiki/_documentation/notifications.markdown

 #### Loan Reminders

-Loans where status is not “closed” generate notifications 30 and 7 days before the loan is due, the every 30 days up to 300 days overdue, then daily.
+Loans where status is not “closed” generate notifications 30 and 7 days before the loan is due, the every 30 days up to 300 days overdue, then monthly.

 #### Permit reminders